Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

  This guide is specifically written for those persons who need instructions on administration of the OSM Tasking Manager, including the creation and modification of mapping projects for open mapping events, i.e. 'mapathons'.
 This guide is applicable to all instances of the OSM Tasking Manager including the HOT Tasking Manager <http://tasks.hotosm.org/> and the TeachOSM Tasking Manager <http://tasks.teachosm.org/>.
 A list of other instances of the OSM Tasking Manager can be found at <http://wiki.openstreetmap.org/wiki/OSM_Tasking_Manager#Operational_installations_of_the_Tasking_Manager>

-> There is also a development version of the Tasking Manager, and it may be possible for you to practice creating projects there, but be aware that this version is frequently wiped as it is used for testing.
-It can be found at <http://tasks.dev.hotosm.org/> & to obtain project manager access, send an email to tm-project-managers AT hotosm DOT org.

 The HOT or OSM Tasking Manager is frequently referred to as **TM2,** as a shorthand for Tasking Manager, version 2.

-#Getting started with OSM Tasking Manager Project Administration
+#How to Create Projects with the OSM Tasking Manager

 ##Logging in & Access Levels
+The first thing to understand is access level.
 All access to TM2 is authorised through <https://www.openstreetmap.org>.
 You will need an OpenStreetMap (OSM) account.
-Once you have this account visit <http://tasks.hotosm.org/> and click **Login to OpenStreetMap**, which will refer you to the OSM page where you can authorise The Tasking Manager to have limited access to your OSM account.
+Once you have this account visit <http://tasks.hotosm.org/> and click **Login to OpenStreetMap**, which will refer you back to the OSM page where you can authorise The Tasking Manager to have limited access to your OSM account.

 ###Access Levels within the OSM Tasking Manager
+The OSM Tasking Manager has three user access levels:
--  **User** - Able to login to TM2 and use its functionality to locate an area requiring mapping - fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager/).
-Some projects, such as those in the draft of archived state are not visible to users.
+-  **User** - The most basic level.
+The user is able to login to TM2 and use its functionality to find and select a mapping project and work on it.
+This level of usage is fully described in [The OSM Tasking Manager guide within LearnOSM](/en/coordination/tasking-manager/).
+Note that some projects, such as those in the draft (i.e. unpublished) state are not visible to users.
--  **Project Manager** - Create & Update Projects within TM2.
+-  **Project Manager** - Project managers are endowed with priveleges to create & Update Projects within TM2.
--  **Administrator** - Change access levels of users within TM2.
+-  **Administrator** - Administrators have access that allows them to manage access levels of users within TM2.
+You will need Project Manager access to create new projects using TM2.

-##Creating a new Project within TM2
+##Initiate a new Project within TM2

 ![TM New][]